sheha919/Coding-Dojo-Project1/README.md

 ## Recommendations

-- According to this data analysis, customers tend to consume more healthier food comparative to other food categories.
+- According to this data analysis, customers tend to purchase more healthier food comparative to other food categories.
 Therefore, I suggest to increase the stock of low fat items in medium sized supermarket type 1s to maximize the sales comparative to other outlets

 ![image](https://user-images.githubusercontent.com/50593017/194176232-0f6571e6-9c11-49a9-b8d0-2bb33f37ee70.png)